Accommodation Resource Center

-The Academic Success Center (ASC) is located on the first floor of the Learning Commons.
-The ASC is available to all current Northwest Florida State College students, the ASC offers free learning support services which include individual and group tutoring sessions and study skills workshops.
+The Academic Success Center (ASC) is located on the first floor of the Learning Commons on the Niceville campus.
+The ASC is available to all current Northwest Florida State College students, and offers free learning support services which include individual and group tutoring sessions and study skills workshops.
 Tutoring is available in a wide range of subjects on a walk-in-basis and by appointments.
-Remote tutoring options are also provided through internet video conferencing, Submit-a-Paper, and Smarthinking.
+Remote tutoring options are also provided through internet video conferencing and Submit-a-Paper.
 Tutoring information and scheduling are located on the landing page in Blackboard.
-For questions or scheduling information, call the Academic Success Center at (850) 729-5389 or email firstname.lastname@example.org.
+For questions or scheduling information, call the Academic Success Center at (850) 729-5389 or visit https://nwfsc.edu/free-tutoring/nwfsc.

-Math Labs are located in the Math Building 300, Room 131, on the Niceville Campus; in Building 7, Room 702 on the Fort Walton Beach Campus.
+Math Labs are located in the Learning Commons located in Building 500 on the Niceville Campus; in Building 7, Room 702 on the Fort Walton Beach Campus.
 The Math Labs are open to all students and provide free walk-in tutoring for all mathematics courses.
-For lab hours, students may call the Math Department at (850) 729-5377 or visit https://www.nwfsc.edu/free-tutoring/
+For lab hours and more information, students may call the Learning Commons at at (850) 729-5389 or visit https://nwfsc.edu/raider-central/learning-commons/.

 Library services are located on the second floor of the Learning Commons.
 Also known as the Susan Myers Learning Resource Center (LRC), the library contains over 250,000 digital, print, and audio-visual resources on all curricular subject areas.
 Library services are open on all regular class days but may vary when classes are not in session or during the summer.
 Visit the LRC website or call (850) 729-5318 for hours and additional information.

 Reference librarians are available during scheduled business hours and are ready to help students with research requests and finding resources.
 Call (850)729-5318 or email email@example.com.

 Mary Lou O’Connor Child Development and Education Center